BulletDigitalSolutions/doctrine-cashier/README.md

 namespace App\Entities;

-use BulletDigitalSolutions\DoctrineCashier\Contracts\SubscriptionItemContract;
+use BulletDigitalSolutions\DoctrineCashier\Contracts\UserSubscriptionItemContract;
-use BulletDigitalSolutions\DoctrineCashier\Entities\SubscriptionItem as BaseSubscriptionItem;
+use BulletDigitalSolutions\DoctrineCashier\Entities\UserSubscriptionItem as BaseSubscriptionItem;
 use Doctrine\ORM\Mapping as ORM;
 use Gedmo\Mapping\Annotation as Gedmo;